thalesfelippe/thalesfelippe/README.md

 ## Hi there <div align="right">  <img src="https://komarev.com/ghpvc/?username=thalesfelippe&color=549FDE" alt="Profile views">  </div>

-My name is Thales Felippe and I'm a Front-End developer.
-I became interested in web development in 2020 when a friend introduced me to a project.
-Since then, I've been self-learning programming.
+My name is Thales Felippe and I am a Front-End developer.
+My interest in web development arose in 2020, when a friend introduced me to a project.
+Since then, I have been learning to program on my own.

-With 2 years of experience, I focus my career on Front-End and have skills in technologies like ReactJS, TypeScript, and JavaScript.
+With 2 years of experience, I focus my career on Front-End and have skills with technologies such as ReactJS, TypeScript and JavaScript.
 I also have knowledge in code versioning using Git and GitHub.
-I excel in creating responsive and intuitive interfaces, prioritizing usability and accessibility.
-I always stay updated with the latest trends and commit to following the best development practices.
+I stand out in creating responsive and intuitive interfaces, with a focus on usability and accessibility.
+I'm always up to date with the latest trends and committed to following best development practices.

-Currently, I'm pursuing a degree in Analysis and Systems Development at Estácio University, aiming to further enhance my knowledge and skills in the field.
+I am currently studying a degree in Systems Analysis and Development at Universidade Estácio, with the aim of further improving my knowledge and skills in the area.

-I'm flexible and open to new connections and challenges.
-If you're looking for a dedicated and committed developer, I'm ready to exchange experiences and contribute to your projects.
+I am flexible and open to new connections and challenges.
+If you are looking for a dedicated and committed developer, I am ready to exchange experiences and contribute to your projects.
 ## Skills